Correlated reference-assisted variational quantum eigensolver: Theory and computation

+The objective of the VQE is to minimize the expectation value of the Hamiltonian with respect to $\left|\psi\right>$.
 To implement this optimization problem on the quantum computer, one has to start by defining a wavefunction ansatz that can be expressed as a series of quantum gates.
 To this end, we express $\left|\psi\right>$ as the application of a parametrized unitary operator $U(\boldsymbol \theta)$ to an initial state $\left|\boldsymbol 0 \right>$ for $N$ qubits, with $\boldsymbol \theta$ representing a set of parameters varying values in $\left(-\pi, \pi\right]$.
 Given that trial wavefunctions, $\left|\psi\right>$, are necessarily normalized, we can now write the VQE optimization problem as follows.

-The unitary coupled cluster (UCC) ansatz is perhaps the most widely-used ansatz for VQE and given as.
+The unitary coupled cluster (UCC) ansatz is perhaps the most widely-used ansatz for VQE and given as

 where $\left|\boldsymbol 0 \right>$ is the HF reference and $\hat{A}$ is an anti-Hermitian combination of particle-hole excitation and de-excitation: